What is social marketing?

 2. Customer orientation

-As social marketers, we must stand in the shoes of the people whose behaviour we are trying to change.
-We need to understand their lives and their behaviours from their perspective, not based on what we might think or experience.
+As social marketers, we must stand in the shoes of the people whose behaviour we are trying to change: to understand their lives and their behaviours from their perspective, not what we might think or experience.

 3. Theory